ayeishas/30DayMapChallenge/README.md

 # 30DayMapChallenge
 #30DayMapChallenge

+This map is a collaboration between members of the Women+ in Geospatial online network for Day 30 of the #30DayMapChallenge.
+It combines different maps, desgined by different women from around the world as a little fun contribution to the last day of the challenge.

-View the credits and contributors here: https://tinyurl.com/30MCWIG
+This map has been put together by me (Ayeisha) and has several contributors. <b> View the full list of credits and contributors here: </b>
+https://tinyurl.com/30MCWIG